 |John McKinnon||Co.
 D||1st Mountaineers California Infantry||SUVCW Burial Record|

 |Sylvester McMahan||Co.
 H||86th Illinois Infantry|

 |Sanford Mills||Co.
 K||138th Illinois Infantry (100 days) &||SUVCW Burial Record|

 |Charles W. Morse||Co.
 C||13th Michigan Infantry||SUVCW Burial Record|

 |Frederick Schultz||Co.
 E||41st New York Infantry||SUVCW Burial Record|

 Abbreviations used above: "Bty." is short for "Battery".
 "Co." is short for "Company".
 "F&S" is short for "Field and Staff".

-Note: This is not a complete cumulative roster of the Comrades (members) of this Post.
-As additional Comrades are identified, they will be added.
+Note: This is not a complete cumulative roster of the Comrades (members) and Officers of this Post.
+As additional Comrades and Officers are identified, they will be added.

 If you find someone on this list who would qualify you for membership in one of our Camps or Auxiliaries, we have the documentation of his honorable service to the Union on file.